 Funding Agency: National Science Foundation

-Summary: This study is investigating the intersectionality of students’ identities to understand how non-normative groups in engineering form an engineering identity and navigate a culture dominated by heteronormativity and limited diversity.
-Cutting-edge analytic methods based on the mathematical field of topology, which has not been previously used in this area, and a longitudinal study of students as they progress from the freshman to senior year are being applied to understand how students develop their identities as engineers and their feelings of belongingness in their chosen major.
-By using these advanced mathematical analyses to study students' attitudes and beliefs, without the prior imposition of our own biases about 'normative' identities in engineering, we seek to understand how students cluster together in terms of their attitudes, career intentions, and other motivations.
-Our results will inform ways to increase diversity in engineering programs through recruitment and teaching strategies that take into account how students identify themselves within engineering.
-This in turn will help initiate a much-needed shift toward a more diverse population of engineers so as to benefit from the rich range of perspectives, talents and skills they offer.
+Summary: This study investigates the intersectionality of students' identities to understand how non-normative groups form an engineering identity and navigate a culture dominated by heteronormativity and limited diversity.
+Cutting-edge analytic methods based on the mathematical field of topology, which has not been previously used in this area and a longitudinal study of students as they progress from the first-year student to senior year, are being applied to understand how students develop their identities as engineers and their feelings of belongingness in their chosen major.
+Using these advanced mathematical analyses to study students' attitudes and beliefs, without the prior imposition of our own biases about 'normative' identities in engineering, we seek to understand how students cluster together in terms of their attitudes, career intentions, and others motivations.
+Our results will inform ways to increase diversity in engineering programs through recruitment and teaching strategies that consider how students identify themselves within engineering.
+This, in turn, will help initiate a much-needed shift toward a more diverse population of engineers to benefit from the rich range of perspectives, talents and skills they offer.

 Collaborators: Geoff Potvin (Florida International University), Allison Godwin (Purdue University), Adam Kirn (University of Nevada – Reno)